Georgia Championship Wrestling: Superstation

 When WTCG became distributed via satellite in 1976, the renamed Georgia Championship Wrestling became the first television program produced by an NWA-affiliated promotion to be broadcast nationally.
 This program was hosted by Gordon Solie and was recorded in the studios of WTCG in Midtown Atlanta.
 Shows were taped before a small (yet enthusiastic), live in-studio audience, as were most professional wrestling TV shows of that era.
 The show featured wrestling matches, plus melodramatic monologues and inter-character confrontations—similar to the programming offered by other territories, including the Northeast-based World Wrestling Federation (WWF, now WWE).
 GCW's main show, which aired on Saturday evenings, was complemented with a Sunday evening edition.

 Many of the NWA's regional promoters were unhappy, but Barnett claimed since he was only using Georgia-based wrestlers, that there was no harm.
 Whether or not Barnett was in fact taking the promotion national is a matter of dispute.
 Some wrestlers, such as Roddy Piper, say that he was in fact doing so, but was prevented by fears of crossing organized crime figures involved with the sport.
 Throughout the 1970s, Georgia Championship Wrestling was one of the main shows that kept the Superstation alive.

-In 1982, Georgia Championship Wrestling changed its main programming name to World Championship Wrestling.
-GCW also expanded its reach into Ohio and Michigan; wrestling returned to Dayton, Ohio in January 1983 after a lay-off of no wrestling in Dayton for five years.
+In 1982, Georgia Championship Wrestling changed its main programming name to World Championship Wrestling at the request of Ted Turner.
+GCW also expanded its reach into parts of Ohio and Michigan which were considered "open territory" at the time.
+A January 1983 show in Dayton, Ohio, was the first show held in that city in five years.

-A power struggle in late 1983 forced Barnett to sell most of his shares in GCW to a conglomerate consisting of wrestlers and brothers Jack Brisco and Jerry Brisco; Paul Jones; and Al Rogowski, a match booker, who also wrestled as "Ole Anderson."
+A power struggle in late 1983 forced Barnett to sell most of his shares in GCW to a consortium consisting of wrestlers and brothers Jack Brisco and Gerald Brisco; Paul Jones; and Al Rogowski, a match booker, who also wrestled as Ole Anderson.
 This move set the stage for an important move in wrestling history, involving another regional promoter: Vince McMahon.